MaxLeap/Docs/en/UserManual/Guide/Overview.md

 ![imgOVBusinessFlow](../../../images/imgOVBusinessFlow.png)

-With all strategies aforementioned, LAS Cloud Service can help you transfer your concept into a real app and imporve your user engagament and business with efficient operation and marketing campaign.
+With all strategies aforementioned, Leap Cloud Service can help you transfer your concept into a real app and imporve your user engagament and business with efficient operation and marketing campaign.

 ##Development: Expedited Launch
 Traditional app developer may be caught by the 80-20 Law during the app development: 80% time are spent in improving the user experience and other events that are not related to the revenue, while only 20% time are spent in invention realization and revenue expansion.